Code-Institute-Submissions/lonneke-dev-ms2/README.md

 -   A broughter range of songs for the quiz.
 -   Multiple different kinds of games all concernign music.
 -   A list with all the songs used in the quiz with links to the songs.
+-   Using the audio API for all the audio.

 ## Technologies Used